 Sometimes tinnitus dissipates on its own, and sometimes it continues on endlessly.
-Either way, if your tinnitus has compromised your quality of life, schedule an appointment with one of our tinnitus experts to determine the condition’s cause and pursue treatment.
-In addition, use the tinnitus tips below to ease your tinnitus and reduce its impact on your life.
+Either way, if your tinnitus has compromised your quality of life, schedule an appointment with one of our tinnitus experts to determine the best option to treat your condition.
+In the meantime, use these tinnitus tips to ease your tinnitus and reduce its impact on your life.

-1. Avoid silence!
 If you are not using your customized sound therapy, you should have some sound in the background to create contrast with your tinnitus.
-Low level music or a sound generator that plays various soundscapes are helpful, even while sleeping.
+Low-level music or a sound generator that plays various soundscapes are helpful, even while sleeping.
 The brain is still active while we are asleep; therefore, creating contrast to the tinnitus brain activity can improve our ability to stay in deep sleep cycles longer.
 Customized sound therapy is most effective in helping to avoid silence because it takes into consideration individual pitch differences between the two ears.
-It also takes into consideration whether or not any boost to the signals are necessary in order to reduce input deficiency to the brain, which is the cause of tinnitus in the majority of cases.
+It also takes into consideration whether or not any boost to the signals is necessary in order to reduce input deficiency to the brain, which is the cause of tinnitus in the majority of cases.

-2. Determine tinnitus triggers.
-Most people can find triggers to their tinnitus such as stress or eating certain foods that make the tinnitus louder (i.e., MSG).
-Once we know what our tinnitus triggers are, avoiding and managing them as best as possible is important to our long-term tinnitus reduction.
-Many patients find a combined approach to tinnitus treatment necessary, or incorporating sound therapy with exercise and/or relaxation techniques, such as yoga, meditation, or acupuncture.
+Once you know what your tinnitus triggers are, avoiding and managing them as best as possible is important to our long-term tinnitus reduction.
+Many patients find a combined approach to tinnitus treatment necessary or incorporating sound therapy with exercise and/or relaxation techniques, such as yoga, meditation, or acupuncture.

-For assistance treating tinnitus, please contact the Sound Relief Hearing Center if you live in or around Denver, Colorado.
-We provide tinnitus treatment, hearing tests, invisible hearing aids, and more.
+For assistance treating tinnitus, please contact the Sound Relief Hearing Center if you live near Colorado or Arizona.
+We can help with tinnitus and hyperacusis, provide hearing tests and hearing devices, and much more.
 To learn more about us, please browse our website, visit our Youtube channel, or give us a call at 720-259-9962.
 You can also schedule an appointment online to meet with one of our tinnitus experts.
 We look forward to hearing from you!